-d.
-Existing Deeds and Surveys.
+(4) Existing Deeds and Surveys.

-Deeds and legal surveys of the lots proposed for consolidation or adjustment shall be provided and shall show identify the acreage and ownership of contiguous properties.
+Deeds and legal surveys of the lots proposed for consolidation or adjustment shall be provided and shall identify the acreage and ownership of contiguous properties.

-e.
-Deed Restrictions/Easements and Protective Covenants.
+(5) Deed Restrictions/Easements and Protective Covenants.

-f.
-Existing Conditions Plan (Reduced ESFRAC Requirement).
+(6) Existing Conditions Plan (Reduced ESFRAC Requirement).

-An Existing Conditions Plan drawing shall be provided on a twenty -four by thirty -six inches $(24" \times 36")$ sheet at a minimum scale of one (1) inch = fifty (50) feet, with the following items shown:
+An Existing Conditions Plan drawing shall be provided on a twenty-four by thirty-six inches $(24" \times 36")$ sheet at a minimum scale of one (1) inch = fifty (50) feet, with the following items shown:

-- i) Dimensions.
+- i.
+Dimensions.

-- ii) North Arrow and Scale.
+- ii.
+North Arrow and Scale.

-- iii) Man-Made Features.
+- iii.
+Man-Made Features.

-- 1) Streets, Roads, Alleyways and Paths;
+- 1.)
+Streets, roads, alleyways, and paths.

-- 2) Rights-of-Way and Easements; and
+- 2.)
+Rights-of-way and easements.

-- 3) Existing Utilities.
+- 3.)
+Existing utilities.

-- iv) Existing Lot Boundaries with Bearings and Distances as Surveyed.
+- iv.
+Existing Lot Boundaries with Bearings and Distances as Surveyed.

-- v) Total Acreage of Entire Existing Lot.
+- v.
+Total Acreage of Entire Existing Lot.

-- vi) Topographic Features, Spot Elevations and Slopes.
+- vi.
+Topographic Features, Spot Elevations and Slopes.

-- vii) Water Features.
+- vii.
+Water Features.

-- viii) Vegetation.
+- viii.
+Vegetation.

-- ix) Environmentally Sensitive Areas.
+- ix.
+Environmentally Sensitive Areas.

-g.
-Final Sealed Survey and Plat.
+- (7) Final Sealed Survey and Plat.

-The Final Sealed Survey and Plat shall be provided in an accurate and final form appropriate for recording.
-Final Plats shall be submitted on sheets measuring twenty-four by thirty-six inches $(24" \times 36")$, or other size requested by ICOPD.
+The final sealed survey and plat shall be provided in an accurate and final form appropriate for recording.
+Final Plats shall be submitted on sheets measuring twenty-four by thirty-six inches $(24" \times 36")$ , or other size requested by ICOPD.
 Where necessary, to avoid sheets larger than the maximum size prescribed above, Final Plats shall be drawn on multiple sheets and accompanied by a key diagram showing relative location of the sections.
 All Final Plats shall be drawn at a scale of either one (1) inch = fifty (50) feet or larger (e.g., one (1) inch = twenty (20) feet).

-The Final Sealed Survey and Plat shall include the following:
+The final sealed survey and plat shall include the following:

-i) Title Block.
+i.
+Title Block.